NBA Trade Rumors: Lakers Looking To Add To Roster?

 — Los Angeles Lakers (@Lakers) January 22, 2017

 Through the first 37 games of the Lakers season, Louis Williams leads the Lakers with 18.0 points per game.
 It is tough to say that the 30-year-old is the future face of the franchise in this rebuild, but he’s also valuable to the franchise.
-D’Angelo Russell, who is currently injured and will miss the next 1-2 weeks, follows with 14.3 ppg in 26.3 minutes per game, and Jordan Clarkson off the bench averages 14.0 ppg.
+D’Angelo Russell, who is currently injured and will miss the next one to two weeks, follows with 14.3 ppg in 26.3 minutes per game, and Jordan Clarkson off the bench averages 14.0 ppg.

 Those are the three Lakers leading the way in the scoring column this NBA season, and to be honest, to eventually compete with the likes of the Golden State Warriors, San Antonio Spurs and the Houston Rockets for Western Conference supremacy, that won’t cut it.